Skip to main content

 The Real Cost of Missed Calls

-For a typical contractor, the math is brutal:
+For a typical contractor, the useful worksheet is simple:

 • Average job value: use your actual ticket size